jlam55555/fun-lazy-compiler/JOURNAL.md

     - Overlapping patterns
     - Guards
 - Syntax of the Core language:
+  - *Question*: Why is everything right-associative?
+And why can't we define associativity of `/` and `-`?
+  - No unary operators. `negate` and `not` are provided as functions
+  - BNF grammar for the Core language is located on [page 18 of the tutorial](https://www.microsoft.com/en-us/research/wp-content/uploads/1992/01/student.pdf#page=19)
   - We have the following operator precedence/associativity table:

 | Precedence | Associativity | Operator                         |